cestca/assets9/README.md

 1. Generate an icon at 1024x1024 and place it in `assets/icon.png`.

 2. Generate a splash screen at 2208x2208 and place it in `assets/splash.png`.
 Place your logo / brand in a 1200x1200 square centered in that splash screen.

 3. Run `node assets9`.

-4. Copy the `assets` directory to your app: `cp -R assets /path/to/my/app`.
+4. (Meteor) Copy the `assets` directory to your app: `cp -R assets /path/to/my/app`.

-5. Add the console output to your `mobile-config.js`
+5. (Meteor) Add the console output to your `mobile-config.js`

 Sizes thanks to https://github.com/meteor/meteor/blob/release-1.4/tools/cordova/builder.js